-Houston Brick Club is a varied group of people who enjoy building, displaying, and collecting all things LEGO®.
+Houston Brick Club is a varied group of people who enjoy building, displaying, and collecting anything made from LEGO® parts.

 Throughout the year Houston Brick Club has a variety of activities.
 These may include setting up a display at a museum or other event; building a custom item for a charity auction; or spending time building with children in a hospital.
 We also meet about once a month to talk LEGO®, swap parts, build things, and generally have a good time.
 Meetings may take place at a member’s home, a restaurant, a mall, or any other place that won’t mind a group of adults talking about a highly sophisticated interlocking brick system.